Felicity2024/Felicity2024/README.md

 - 🌱 I’m currently learning ...
 Full Stack Web Development Online via Coder Academy https://coderacademy.edu.au/
 - 📫 How to reach me ...
 Email me if you would like to get in contact mssovereignistty@gmail.com
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I was involved in a Game Jam in 2023 through Level Her Up WA https://levelherup.com.au/, it was a fantastic expereince and i cant wait to be involved again this year!
+My first intro to coding and web dev was in 2023 through Level Her Up, WA (https://levelherup.com.au/).
+After attending the workshops i was involved in a Game Jam in 2023, it was a fantastic expereince and I cant wait to be involved again this year!

 <!---
 Felicity2024/Felicity2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.